tommyblue/Bind-Log-Analyzer/README.md

 # Bind Log Analyzer

-Simple analysis and SQL storage for Bind DNS server's logs
+Simple analysis and SQL storage for Bind DNS server's logs.
+The gem includes a web interface to analyze the data collected from the analyzed logs.

 ## Requirements